 What is included in the NRCME Training Institute training program?

 Our program includes 730-day unlimited access to our online training course, which includes a 500+ sample question bank, a Pretest Review, a Study and Reference Guide, the 2014 and 2017 Medical Examiner Handbooks, and the Medical Examiner Report forms, all in PDF file format, available to download for offline review, searching, and printing.
 There are no printed books or videos that accompany the course, allowing us to provide users with a low-cost, high-quality training program.

-Medical providers who did not take our program and are seeking additional NRCME study materials and sample questions to prepare for the national certification examination can purchase our program's Additional References for $99 by clicking here.
+Medical providers who did not take our program and are seeking additional NRCME study materials and sample questions to prepare for the national certification examination can purchase our program's reference materials for only $99 by clicking here.

 When was this course last updated?

 This medical examiner training program content was last updated November 19, 2018.

 Are there any discounts for providers and groups?

 To enroll 2 or more providers at the group rate of $250 per provider, please use the discount code 250grouprate during checkout.
 For more information on group enrollments for office administrators, please see our Administrators page.
 Please call us at (941) 600-8411 for any current single provider discounts.